Wikipedia

 Details from Wikipedia

-The Nicene Creed is part of the profession of faith required of those undertaking important functions within the Orthodox and Catholic Churches.
+The Nicene Creed is part of the profession of faith required of those undertaking important functions within the Orthodox, Catholic and Lutheran Churches.
 Nicene Christianity regards Jesus as divine and "begotten of the Father".
 Various conflicting theological views existed before the fourth century and these spurred the ecumenical councils which eventually developed the Nicene Creed, and various non-Nicene beliefs have emerged and re-emerged since the fourth century, all of which are considered heresies by adherents of Nicene Christianity.

-In Western Christianity, the Nicene Creed is in use alongside the less widespread Apostles' Creed.
+In Western Christianity, the Nicene Creed is in use alongside the less widespread Apostles' Creed and Athanasian Creed.
+However, part of it can be found as an "Authorized Affirmation of Faith" in the main volume of the Common Worship liturgy of the Church of England published in 2000.
 In musical settings, particularly when sung in Latin, this creed is usually referred to by its first word, Credo.
 On Sundays and solemnities, one of these two creeds is recited in the Roman Rite Mass after the homily.
 In the Byzantine Rite, the Nicene Creed is sung or recited at the Divine Liturgy, immediately preceding the Anaphora (eucharistic prayer) is also recited daily at compline.

 History